yoon-thiri04/-anime-industry-analytics/README.md

-# Anipulse-io — Anime Industry, Decoded
+# Anipulse — What actually makes an anime a hit

 A final-year **IS-212 Data & Knowledge Mining** project, supervised by **Dr. Hsu Myat Mo**.